ivan-hc/AM/docs/guides-and-tutorials/install.md

 ----------------------------------------------------
 ### Install and Sandbox AppImages
-Since version 9.3 it is possible to use the "`--sandbox`" flag to sandbox only AppImages during the update process
+Since version 9.3 it is possible to use the "`--sandbox`" flag to sandbox only AppImages during the installation process
 ```
 am -i --sandbox {PROGRAM}
 am -i --user --sandbox {PROGRAM}